thanapol2/ASTD_ECMLPKDD/README.md

 ** Please be careful some libraries overwrite some datasets.

 ## BibTex
 - If you plan to use or apply our source code, please cite our published paper.
-Note that the DOI and BibTeX will be updated after our publication appears online.
 ```
-@inproceedings{ASTD_ECMLPKDD,
+@InProceedings{10.1007/978-3-031-70344-7_25,
-	author = {Phungtua-Eng, T. and Yamamoto, Y.},
+	author="Phungtua-eng, Thanapol and Yamamoto, Yoshitaka",
-	booktitle = {Machine Learning and Knowledge Discovery in Databases: Research Track (ECML PKDD 2024)},
+	editor="Bifet, Albert and Davis, Jesse and Krilavi{\v{c}}ius, Tomas and Kull, Meelis and Ntoutsi, Eirini and {\v{Z}}liobait{\.{e}}, Indr{\.{e}}",
-	title = {Adaptive Seasonal-Trend Decomposition for Streaming Time Series Data with Transitions and Fluctuations in Seasonality},
+	title="Adaptive Seasonal-Trend Decomposition for Streaming Time Series Data with Transitions and Fluctuations in Seasonality",
-	year = {2024},
-	note = {(To appear)}
+	booktitle="Machine Learning and Knowledge Discovery in Databases.
+Research Track",
+	year="2024",
+	publisher="Springer Nature Switzerland",
+	address="Cham",
+	pages="426--443",
+	isbn="978-3-031-70344-7"
 }
 ```